-Under Alternative 1, the Navy would obtain a renewal of its current federal land withdrawal (202,864 acres) and an increase in land available for military use through the withdrawal of additional federal land and acquisition of non-federal and State of Nevada lands.
+Under Alternative 1, the Navy would obtain a renewal of its current federal land withdrawal (202,864 acres) and an increase in land available for military use through the withdrawal of additional federal land and acquisition of State of Nevada and other non-federal lands.
 As a result, the FRTC would encompass a total of approximately 916,168 acres for military use (Table 2-1).
 The Navy would also expand associated SUA and reconfigure existing airspace to conform to the expanded bombing ranges.

 Alternative 1 would expand B-16 to approximately 59,560 acres, an increase of approximately 32,201 acres of land for military use (Table 2-1).
 Figure 3.2-4 shows the land uses, land management, and energy corridors that exist within the B-16 proposed and existing withdrawal areas.
 The Navy and Churchill County would update the inter-local agreement between NAS Fallon and Churchill County to establish a Churchill County-defined 3-mile-wide buffer around the proposed B-16 expansion area to prevent encroachment and encourage compatible land use.
-The expansion of the Churchill County-defined 3-mile-wide buffer would not change the management of the land because the land within the new 3-mile-wide buffer is all federal land, which is not subjected to county land use restrictions (as discussed in Section 3.2.1.2, Regulatory Framework).
+The expansion of the Churchill County-defined 3-mile-wide buffer would not change the management of the land because the land within the new 3-mile-wide buffer is all federal land, which is not subjected to county land use restrictions (as discuss in Section 3.2.1.2, Regulatory Framework).

 B-16 would expand to include a larger portion of Churchill County as well as a portion of eastern Lyon County.
 The proposed expansion of B-16 would withdraw approximately 32,201 acres of federal land (i.e., BLM) that is zoned RR-20; withdrawn land would remain zoned as RR-20.
 It would not require the acquisition of any non-federal land.
 Withdrawn land would be removed from BLM management and would no longer be managed for the purpose of multiple use by the public.
 The Navy would manage the withdrawn land to support military uses.
 The expansion of B-16 would result in military uses occurring closer to private land and Lahontan State Park.
 The withdrawal of federal land would not otherwise change land use patterns in the vicinity of B-16, because land outside of the proposed B-16 expansion area would continue to be managed in accordance with current applicable federal and non-federal management plans.
+Following a decision by Congress, counties and federal agencies affected by the land withdrawal may need to update and revise their respective land use planning documents.